-This is Stage 2 of a collaborative project using a soft engineering restoration process to reduce erosion on the T.S.
+Stage 2 of the collaborative project site using a soft engineering restoration processes to reduce erosion on the T.S.
 Onslow site in Golden Beach, Caloundra.
 The method applies the benefits of mangrove and coastal vegetation planting combined with the use of coir logs, Biodegradable Ecosystem Engineering Elements, concrete oyster stars and sand infill to reduce erosion of this site.
 Aims includes improving water quality and biodiversity.

 This was a collaborative project with…